psb/bucklescript.github.io/docs/import-export.md

 ### Import a Default Value

-By omitting the payload to `bs.module`, you bind to the whole JS module:
+By omitting the payload to `bs.module`, you automatically bind to the whole JS module:

 ```ocaml
 external leftPad: string -> int -> string = "./leftPad" [@@bs.module]